bwLehrpool/dnbd3/src/fuse/cowDoc/readme.md

 - `ulspeed` the current upload speed in kb/s.

 Once all blocks are uploaded, the state will be set to `done`.
+If you define `COW_DUMP_BLOCK_UPLOADS`, then after the block upload is complete, a list of all blocks and sorted by the number of uploads will be dumped into status.txt.

 With the command line parameter `--cowStatStdout` the same output of the stats file will be printed in stdout.